oloomoses/youtube-clone/README.md

 ## Description

-This is a youtube clone project done by Oloo and Opeyemi.
+This project is to create a clone of youtube video player page

 ## Local copy